 At sunset we halted, waiting for the moon to rise.
 At last she came up, beautiful and serene as ever, and, with one halt about two o'clock in the morning, we trudged on wearily through the night, till at last the welcome sun put a period to our labours.
-We drank a little and flung ourselves down on the sand, thoroughly tired out, and soon were all asleep.
+We drank a little and flung

+• Readers must beware of accepting Mr. Quatermain's references as accurate, as, it has been found, some are prone to do.
+Although his reading evidently was limited, the impression produced by it upon his mind was mixed.
+Thus to him the Old Testament and Shakespeare were interchangeable authorities.-Editor. ourselves down on the sand, thoroughly tired out, and soon were all asleep.
 There was no need to set a watch, for we had nothing to fear from anybody or anything in that vast untenanted plain.
 Our only enemies were heat, thirst, and flies, but far rather would I have faced any danger from man or beast than that awful trinity.
 This time we were not so lucky as to find a sheltering rock to guard us from the glare of the sun, with the result that about seven o'clock we woke up experiencing the exact sensations one would attribute to a beefsteak on a gridiron.
 We were literally being baked through and through.
 The burning sun seemed to be sucking our very blood out of us.
 We sat up and gasped.

 "Phew," said I, grabbing at the halo of flies which buzzed cheerfully round my head.
-The heat did not affect /them/.
+The heat did not affect them.